Klaus Balkenhol: Which way for Dressage?

 It is better to bring the horse into the sport a little bit later, maybe one year later.
 It depends on the character and ability of the horse, some can start earlier, some later.
 Is there one who is able to do the Bürgpokal at the age of seven?
 Another might need two years more – every decision on the way of educating the horse should depend on the horse’s ability, character and is the horse strong enough, in the body and the head.
 Strong in the tendons and the bone.”

 “Next year the rule comes in that the horse cannot go out to a competition until it is three years old, that is a good thing.
-The classical rider educates the horse so it gets better and better, from the back, from the neck.
+The classical rider educates the horse so it gets better and better, from the back, to the neck.
 But sometimes the breeders make a really good horse and the rider thinks, oh that is good I can work on that horse, and they work too early.
 That’s the biggest problem we have, it’s not classical riding!
 We need for the young horse when it is three and four is under saddle, simple riding, for a minimum of two years before the bones are better, the head is ready.”

 “When you look now, you see some horses, they are eight and nine and they are not really regular in the extended movement, and that’s a problem that starts when the horse is really young, the horses are so talented, they have such quality that the rider exploits that, they are too quick to take advantage of what the horse offers.
 The horses are excellent, but the rider still has to say, we go step by step and take our time.”